rjwaters147/Rsync-DataManager/README.md

 # Rsync DataManager

-This script synchronizes files between a local machine and a remote server using `rsync`.
+This script synchronizes files between a local machine and a remote server using Rsync.
 It supports both push (local to remote) and pull (remote to local) operations, and allows for incremental or full replication.

 ## Features